Progress report for LNE20-400

 Northeastern vegetable growers (from NY, NH, VT, MA, CT, PA, NJ and ME) will receive a survey distributed with the assistance of agricultural service providers in each state.
 These surveys will look to assess general wireworm knowledge, vulnerability, currently used tactics and interest in adopting new practices including those being tested in the research portion of this project.
 Four solicitations in the first year (2020) - June, Aug, Sept, Nov;

-During this past season (2020), our research team reached out to our own network of growers and enlisted the support of other extension service providers to distribute a streamlined survey to gauge interest in our educational program.
+During the 2020 season, our research team reached out to our own network of growers and enlisted the support of other extension service providers to distribute a streamlined survey to gauge interest in our educational program.
+We received contacts for 38 growers volunteering to be a part of our program.

-Due to our recent outreach (Winter 2021), we have garnered new interest from farmers within the region to participate in our educational program.
-We will look to add more farmers this year's program.
+We garnered new interest from farmers within the region to participate in our educational program following the 2021 season, adding ten more contacts.

 Growers will return the survey and will agree to participate in an education and outreach program addressing wireworms, available biocontrol and HGM fumigation suppliers, including webinars and/or consultations.